chetrambassit121/fearless_restful_api/README.md

 <h2>INSTALLTION / INITIAL SET UP GUIDLINES</h2><br>
 <b>SECTION 1: CLONE PROJECT / INITIAL TERMINAL SETUP ON VSC </b><br>
-1. Open new window in VSC<br>
+1. Open a new window in VSC<br>
-2. Open command palette (crtl+shift+p)<br>
+2. Open the command palette (crtl+shift+p)<br>
-3. Search for and select git clone (download extension if necessary)<br>
+3. Search for, and then select git clone (download extension if necessary)<br>
 4. Enter the following link (https://github.com/chetrambassit121/fearless_restful_api.git)<br>
-5. Select, or create a new, repository location<br>
+5. Select, or create a new, repository location for this clone to be saved in<br>
 6. Open the repository in VSC<br>
 7. Open a new Terminal (crtl+shift+`)<br>
 8. Create a new virtual environment. ‘python -m venv venv’ (make sure you create while being within the directory.
-Enter the ‘cd ..’ command in the terminal if needed.)<br>
+Enter the ‘cd ..’ command in the terminal if needed)<br>
 9. Activate the virtual environment, ‘venv/Scripts/activate’<br>
 10. Change directory to project folder ‘cd fearless/’<br>